 Princeton Republic, Aug.
 10, 1944 – “Frank Posiesek was the successful bidder for the Demell block last Friday and thus became the owner of one of Princeton’s old landmarks.
 The building is occupied by the Zalewski bakery.”

-K&K Wine & Liquor Store opened in the west room in February 1946 and would remain for three decades.
+K&K Wine & Liquor Store opened in the west room in February 1946 and would remain there for three decades through two owners.